-Millions more Americans need to obtain college degrees, workforce certificates, industry certifications, and other credentials beyond high school to ensure they are prepared to be informed citizens and to succeed in a global economy.
-One challenge the country faces is that existing approaches to quality assurance are often uneven, overly complicated, and fail to account for the myriad ways in which students now choose to pursue their educations.
+Millions more Americans need to obtain college degrees and certificates, industry certifications, and other credentials after high school to ensure they are prepared for informed citizenship and success in a global economy.
+Existing approaches to quality assurance are often uneven, overly complicated, and fail to account for the myriad ways in which students now choose to pursue their education.

 At the federal level, the U.S. Department of Education monitors the financial health of colleges and universities and selects the accrediting organizations charged with ensuring the academic quality of institutions receiving federal grant and loan dollars.
 The requirements for authorization of accreditors at the federal level are too focused on institutional processes rather than on student learning.
-In turn, accreditors tend to give institutions leeway around their efforts to define and measure what students know and can do, and this does not include requiring clear expressions about educational results.
+In turn, accreditors tend to give institutions leeway in defining and measuring what students know and can do.
+Too often, this means accreditors fail to require clear expressions about educational results.
 As a result, existing approaches to quality assurance, in practice, mask rather than uncover gaps in quality.
 The entire system needs to be more focused on making clear what students will need to demonstrate in terms of knowledge, skills, and abilities before they receive degrees or other credentials.
-Finally, state governments play a consumer protection role, but states vary widely in their approaches.
+Finally, states play a consumer protection role, but states can vary in their approaches.

 Most of the existing quality assurance system is focused on colleges and universities.
-But in the emerging landscape for post-high school credentials, a lot of valuable learning is occurring outside of traditional higher education.
+But in the emerging landscape of credentials beyond the high school diploma, a lot of valuable learning occurs outside traditional higher education.
 Alternate avenues to students’ acquisition of knowledge and skills include military and corporate training as well as boot camps and badging programs.
-Current approaches to assuring quality are not designed to account for this emerging provider landscape.
-This shortcoming makes it even more challenging to ensure fair education outcomes among African Americans, Hispanics, American Indians, and students from low-income families.
-Many of these students are the first in their families to pursue education after high school.
-Often, they lack a deep understanding of the market or how to evaluate potential returns on their investments of time and money.
+Existing approaches to assuring quality are not designed to account for these emerging providers.
+This shortcoming makes it more challenging to ensure fair education outcomes among people who are Black, Hispanic, and Native American or are from low-income families.
+Many of these students are the first in their families to pursue higher learning.
+Often, they lack a deep understanding of the market or how to evaluate the potential return on their investments of time, money, and effort.

 Too often, the nation’s disjointed approach to quality assurance stifles innovation that could help these students.
-By far, the biggest problem is the lack of focus on what students are learning and the relevance of these knowledge, skills, and abilities.
-This approach can lead to poorly allocated public resources or unscrupulous institutions and providers preying on ill-informed students.
+By far, the biggest problem is the lack of focus on what students are learning and the relevance of their knowledge, skills, and abilities.
+This approach can lead to poorly allocated public resources or unscrupulous institutions and providers preying on poorly informed students.